Meldrick Taylor: Taylor vs. Chávez

-WBA welterweight champion
+WBA welterweight champion and rematch with Chávez

 Taylor had lost his title, but not his desire.
 Feeling that having to make the 140 pound (64 kg) weight had weakened him against Chavez, Taylor moved up to welterweight (147 pounds) and decisioned undefeated Aaron Davis for the WBA welterweight title on January 19, 1991.
 He issued a challenge to Chávez for a rematch at 147 pounds, but the latter wouldn't move up in weight for many years.
-Taylor won three more fights before answering a challenge from world junior middleweight champion Terry Norris to fight for Norris' WBC title.
+Taylor won three more fights before issuing a challenge to world junior middleweight champion Terry Norris to fight for Norris' WBC title.
 Norris, a naturally bigger and stronger man, knocked Taylor out in the fourth round.

 This marked the end of Taylor's career as a world-class fighter; he lost the welterweight crown to undefeated challenger Crisanto España in his next fight on Halloween night in 1992.
 Taylor won his following three fights, including a second-round knockout over number four ranked welterweight Chad Broussard.
 He got one more title shot, against Chávez on September 17, 1994 in Las Vegas, but, years removed from his prime, he was stopped by Chávez in the eighth round.
 The fight was competitive, with Taylor getting off to a fast start.
 But after a brutal sixth round, Taylor's legs became rubbery and he was stopped 2 rounds later.
 Taylor was suspended by The State Athletic Commission in 1997 for failing to appear at a bout in Altoona, PA.
 It was scheduled for April 6, 1997 against 18-0 Ken Sigurani In a 10-round welterweight event.

 He fought off and on over the next couple of years, winning some fights and losing others, before retiring in 2002.
 He finished with a record of 38-8-1, (20 KOs).

 During an episode of HBO's "Legendary Nights" in 2003, an interview with Taylor was shown, in which his speech was very slurred and difficult to understand.
 Many viewers were shocked and disturbed when they heard the way Taylor now speaks.
 Indeed, the episode implicitly attributed this to pugilistic dementia—mentioning, time and again, how Taylor was well past his prime as a fighter.

 Meldrick Taylor has written his autobiography, titled Two Seconds From Glory.